ring-lang/ring/marketing/pwct/README.md

 Our goal is to provide a more powerful version of the software that satisfy two conditions

-(1) To be the best tool to start learning about programming concepts
+(1) To be an easy tool to start learning about real programming concepts

-(2) To be a better replacement for textual code editors
+(2) To be a better replacement for Textual Code Editors

 In the first generation we tried to do the same things, we did a lot of mistakes, we learned from them, we developed new ideas, and we implemented these ideas in PWCT 2.0